It happens to most men sooner or later: he’s dating someone, things are going well, then wham!

 It’s easy to unconditionally support someone’s every decision.
 Challenge your date to live up to certain standards, though, and you’ll gain even more points by showing you’ve got a backbone — and that he or she will become a better person as a result.
 “Anyone who encourages you to face a challenge is more likely to be a consistent, predictable partner — and one who realizes that unless you

 get held back,” says Dr. Cardinal.

-Sign #4: “She allows me to pursue my passion, even though it takes time away from her”
+Sign #3: “She allows me to pursue my passion, even though it takes time away from being with her”

 “I knew Marnie was a cool woman when she never gave me grief about being a surfer.
 That was a big deal because my previous

 girlfriend was always mad when I went surfing instead of spending every nanosecond with her.
 The clincher?
 Once, Marnie drove eight hours with me from Atlanta to Florida just so I could get in the water.
 After that, how could I not

 fall for her?
 Even now, she’s still OK with me taking off to the beach every weekend.
 She lets me do my thing because she knows it keeps me centered and happy.
 I don’t know many guys — or any